IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 control over this document.

 Board members have fiduciary obligations imposed by the LLC Agreement and applicable law, including duties of loyalty, care and good faith.
-The Board will set broad strategic direction for the LLC, and will be responsible for adopting an annual budget, hiring or terminating an IETF Executive Director (or amending the terms of their engagement), adopting any employee benefit plans, consulting the relevant IETF communities on matters related to the LLC as appropriate, approving any changes to the LLC governance structure, incurring any debt, and approving entering into agreements that that meet a significant materiality threshold to be determined by the Board.
+The Board is responsible to set broad strategic direction for the LLC, and adopt an annual budget, hire or terminate an IETF Executive Director (or amend the terms of their engagement), adopt any employee benefit plans, consult the relevant IETF communities on matters related to the LLC as appropriate, approve any changes to the LLC governance structure, incur any debt, and approve entering into agreements that that meet a significant materiality threshold to be determined by the Board.
 The IETF LLC Board is expected to delegate management of day-to-day activities and related decision-making to staff.